GabrielBalzer/hypercasualgame/documentation/UC_Mainmenu.md

 ## Mainmenu

 ### 1.1 Brief Description
-When starting the application, there are many user-based choices what to do next.
-Either to start the game or to check the settings.
+When starting the application, thethe user has some choices on what to do next, either starting the game or checking the settings.

-The title menu includes a button for this function.
+The title menu includes a button for each of this functions.
 ## 2. Flow of Events

 ### 2.1 Basic Flow